PacificBiosciences/PacBioFileFormats/DataSet.rst

 DataSets support operations that would naively be expected of sets, such as subsetting and union (although notably not intersection) as well as some additional operations such as consolidating and labelling of subsets.
-The result of performing these operations is itself a new DataSet.
+The result of performing these operations is itself a new DataSet, with the operations included as a kind of "recipe" for producing the new DataSet from the original.
-The subsetting operation is supported efficiently by the PacBio index (\*.pbi files)
+Because of this, operations are presented here as part of the DataSet format.

 Subsetting (Filtering)
 ++++++++++++++++++++++

 The SubreadSet example given above is the result of applying a length subset or Filter operation on a DataSet of two BAM files.
+Each Filter is composed of ``Property`` tags which provide logically predicates which data in the DataSet must satisfy. ``Property`` tags are defined by three attributes: ``Name``, ``Operator`` and ``Value``, where the ``Name`` refers to a field or derived value from individual BAM records, and the ``Operator`` is used to compare that field's value with the ``Value`` attribute.
 Additional filters could be applied, further subsetting the original two BAM files.
-Each Filter is composed of ``Property`` tags which provide logically predicates which data in the DataSet must satisfy. ``Property`` tags are defined by three attributes: ``Name``, ``Operator`` and ``Value``, where the ``Name`` refers to a field or derived value from individual BAM records, and the ``Operator`` is used to compare that field's value with the ``Value`` attribute.
 Individual Filter tags are logically "ORed" while individual ``Property`` tags within a Filter are "ANDed" together.

-All filters require an associated pbi file, and particular filter support is driven by the presence or absence of the pbi and the indices within it.
-There are three major groups of indices in the pbi: basic data, mapping data, barcode data and associated metadata.
+The subsetting/filtering operation is supported efficiently by the PacBio index (\*.pbi files) All filters require an associated pbi file, and particular filter support is driven by the presence or absence of the pbi and the indices within it.

 The following ``Property`` ``Name``'s are supported by either the pbbam C++ API, the pbcore Python API (*italicized*) or both (**bold**).
 Those that allow list values are indicated by brackets.
-The allowed type of the ``Value`` associated with that ``Name`` appears in the right column.
+The right column shows the allowed type of ``Property`` ``Value`` associated with that particular ``Propery`` ``Name``.

 +---------------+------------------------------------------------+---------------------------+----------+
 | Property Name | Description                                    | Synonymous Properties     | Value    |